Emrin/emrinangelov.com/content/en/blog/first.md

 ## Example image

-Images are stored in the static folder under blog and in a folder with the filename.
+Store images in static/blog and in a folder with the filename.

 ![My image alt tag](/blog/first/gandalf.gif)